Yazan-Alshehri/SM_W2-IOT-/README.md

 # SM_W2-IOT-
-Arduino code to control the robot
+(Arduino code to control the robot-Speech to Text in JavaScript web)